-Most rest stops have picnic table to eat at and rest rooms to use.
-The kids can eat and run around on the same stop.
+Most rest stops have picnic tables to eat at and restrooms to use.
+The kids can eat and run around at the same stop.
 If you stopped to order food it would take you just as long and this way the kids can get all that energy out

 Movies and Music

 Need some new movies for the trip but you don’t want to buy a bunch of new DVDs?
 Check out a few movies from your local library.
 Often times you can even download books and movies to your tablet from your local library for free.

 Finding your parking spot

 Whenever you park in a large parking lot with lots of cars, take a picture on your phone of your parking area so you remember where you parked.
-It’s a quick easy thing to do and huge help when you’re all exhausted on your way home for the day.
+It’s a quick easy thing to do and a huge help when you’re all exhausted on your way home for the day.

 I hope these road trip tips and games to play in the car will help make traveling with the kids easier on your next family vacation!
 If you need more travel tips or destination ideas visit our Family Travel Page.